Sexual and Reproductive Health

 If you are sexually active and do not intend to get pregnant we recommend the use of contraception.
 Health Center staff can prescribe these medications and help you decide what method may work best for your health, lifestyle and family planning goals.

-The Health Center also provides pregnancy tests.
+The Health Center also provides pregnancy testing.

 Accessing Contraception Off-Campus